 prepared 4 hours ahead

-- Soak Cedar Plank in water for 1 hour, keeping it immersed.
+- Soak Cedar Plank in warm water for 15 minutes.

 - Preheat grill to 400°F.